 Corporate Income Tax—Single Sales Factor

-Corporate tax information from Oregon Department of Revenue.
+Corporate tax information and forms from Oregon Department of Revenue.

 Personal Income Tax

 Personal income tax rates (2015) start at 5%, rising to 7% on single/joint tax returns with taxable income greater than $3,350/$6,700, and then 9% on income greater than $8,400/$16,800, up to $125,000/$250,000.
 At that point, the marginal rate is 9.9% on income in excess of that level.
 The same rate applies to capital gains as other personal income.
 Lower rates can apply to nonpassive income of certain pass-through businesses.

 Personal income tax information from Oregon Department of Revenue.

 Except for voter-approved bond issuances to cover capital costs, property taxes are constitutionally limited to not more than 1.5 percent of real market value among the several levies for local government, schools and other service districts at a given location.
 The increase in valuation of property for tax purposes is limited to 3 percent per year.